 It is best to apply a lotion before tanning, but the ideal time period can depend majorly on the method of tanning you are opting for.
-You can start applying a tanning lotion at least 20-30 minutes before going for a sun tan.
+You can start applying a lotion at least 20-30 minutes before going for a sun tan.
 It will hydrate your skin which in turn helps the skin take on the tan more effectively.

 Why Is It Important to Moisturize Before Getting a Tan?

 Moisturizing your skin with a high-grade natural lotion can help relieve dry skin and ensures the outer layer of the skin can retain more moisture.
 It is not only essential for keeping your skin healthy but also for getting a better tan.

 You might have noticed that certain body parts get more tanned, especially if you’re going for artificial measures.
 You can often notice it on elbows, knees, hands, and even feet.
 It is because of the fact that the skin around these areas tends to be more dry and thick.